Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: SIMULATION AND NUMERICAL RESULTS

 Finally, we measure the impact of transmitting spheroid porosity on the BER in Fig. \ref{BER2} by adjusting the number of transmitting cells.
-By increasing the number of cells or decreasing the porosity, with a fixed number of released molecules per transmitter, we observe a lower concentration of molecules in the receiving spheroid, resulting in higher BER.
+By increasing the number of cells or decreasing the porosity, with a fixed number of released molecules per transmitter, we observe a lower molecule concentration in the receiving spheroid with higher delay, as shown in Fig. \ref{3eps.total}.
+This weakened and delayed signal is associated with a subsequent increase in the BER.
+The figure also compares the BER between the S2S system and a point source transmitter releasing 24000 molecules per bit 1.
+This analysis underscores that as the porosity of the transmitting spheroid decreases in the S2S system, the system's performance approaches that of a system comprised of a point source transmitter and a spheroidal receiver.